Azure/data-api-builder/docs/configuration-file.md

   "actions": ["*"]
 }
 ```
+`*` action expands based on the type of the entity.
+For tables and views, it expands to `create, read, update, delete` actions.
+For stored-procedures, it translates to `execute` action.

 Another option is to specify an object with also details on what fields - defined in the `fields` object, are allowed and what are not: